takavor/Video-Library-System/README.md

 ## Design Patterns

-Here's an overview of the design patterns used to implement the system.
+Here's a brief overview of the design patterns used to implement the system.

 * **Command**